Syria security chiefs fired after protests by Assad loyalists

 The school bombing in Akramah this month - which was not claimed - forced people to speak up, said one resident.

-"People cannot tolerate such behaviour at all any more because now we're talking about spilling the blood of children," said a local from Homs who belongs to the minority Shi'ite sect.
+"People cannot tolerate such behavior at all any more because now we're talking about spilling the blood of children," said a local from Homs who belongs to the minority Shi'ite sect.

 Speaking to Reuters by Internet on condition of anonymity, he said his distant relative, a nine-year old boy, was killed in the school blast.